 Review at the micro level

-Don't just note that you missed a question; diagnose the exact wrong word in the wrong answer and why the right one wins.
+Do not just note that you missed a question.
+Diagnose the exact wrong word in the wrong answer and why the right one wins.
+Check whether tone, function, or vocabulary-in-context items are leaking points you thought you had locked.
+If needed, revisit tone questions, function questions, or vocabulary in context for the specific trap.
 Log every miss across full tests until your error rate approaches zero.
+Top scores are built from boring consistency, not from one lucky section.

 Train consistency with full sections